|Nutritional Guidelines (per serving)|

 - 2 tablespoons lemon juice (from 1 lemon)

 The salad will store this way for a day or so in the fridge without losing quality.
-When you want to serve it, squeeze lemon juice over each person's portion and let it warm up at room temperature for 15-20 minutes.
+When you want to serve it, squeeze lemon juice over each person's portion and let it warm up at room temperature for 15 to 20 minutes.